Lancetilla Botanical Garden

 - Institutional cooperation at national and international level:

 - Honduran Tourism Institute, National Sustainable Tourism Program to strengthen the Lancetilla Botanical Garden

 - Mamuca, La Masica, Honduras: Production of plants for reforestation

-- Honduras Broadleaved Forest Management Network (REMBLAH): Specific support agreements
+- Broadleaf Forest Management Network of Honduras (REMBLAH): Specific support agreements

-- Honduran Ecological Network for Sustainable Development (REHDES): Support and implementation of a biological monitoring program in the Caribbean biological corridor.
+- Honduran Ecologist Network for Sustainable Development (REHDES): Support and implementation of a biological monitoring program in the biological corridor of the Caribbean.

 - Fairshild Botanical Garden, Florida: Support Struts

 - Herrenhäuser Gärten, Hannover, Germany: Technical consultancy, special Orchids